dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 DATABASE_PASSWORD={DATABASE_PASSWORD}
 ```

 Then you have to replace any of the values with the correct settings for your MySQL database.
 For example, `{DATABASE_HOST}` could be replaced by `127.0.0.1`.
 Don't have MySQL installed?
-[A easy way to bootstrap one is with this script, it just needs Docker installed on the host machine](https://gist.github.com/brunokrebs/af77f582f0e650a62a6f06e84cd06f91).
+[An easy way to bootstrap one is with this script, it just needs Docker installed on the host machine](https://gist.github.com/brunokrebs/af77f582f0e650a62a6f06e84cd06f91).

 Next.
-Lets find the `app/config/config.yml` file.
+Let's find the `app/config/config.yml` file.
 Within there you'll find the following:

 ```yml
 # Doctrine Configuration